geoffder/dometyl-keyboard/README.md

 more civilized Mx and Choc switch options.

 ## Setup
-This generator is written in the [ocaml](https://ocaml.org/) language, so you'll need to get an environment set up, including the package manager [opam](https://opam.ocaml.org/) and the build system [dune](https://github.com/ocaml/dune) (which we'll install through opam).
+This generator is written in [ocaml](https://ocaml.org/), so you'll need to get an environment set up, including the package manager [opam](https://opam.ocaml.org/) and the build system [dune](https://github.com/ocaml/dune) (which we'll install through opam).
 You'll of course also want [OpenSCAD](https://openscad.org/) to preview/render/export